XAce90/caspers-leave-notice/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fixed issue where the plugin would not work when elements were nested inside of the anchor element

 = 1.2.1 =
 * Fixed bug where the auto-redirect was still redirecting even when a user hit cancel
 * Fixed bug where auto-redirect time setting was not saving